 Step 6: Press Nilla wafers gently around the edge of the top of the pie.
 Just slide them in between the crust and the filling, creating sort of a flower look.

 Step 7: Cover and place the pie in the refrigerator, letting it chill for at least 2 hours, or until firm.
 I usually let it chill overnight.

 Step 8: Before serving the pie, add the remaining whipped cream on top.
 Sprinkle a handful of crushed Nilla wafers over the top.
 Enjoy!

 If you want to top the pie with fresh banana slices, wait until right before serving to keep them nice looking.

 For best results enjoy your delicious banana pudding pie within one day.
 After that, the banana will start to brown.

 - Add a teaspoon of vanilla extract to the pudding mixture in step 2 for extra sweetness and depth of flavor.

 - Not a fan of brown bananas?
-Toss the banana slices with lemon juice to prevent them from browning in this no-bake pie.
+Toss the banana slices with a small bit of lemon juice to prevent them from browning in this no-bake pie.
 You don’t need a lot of lemon juice at all.
 Simply brushing the bananas with lemon juice will work, too.

 - Choose bananas that are ripe, but not too ripe, to add to the pie.
 Bananas that are overripe will break down faster.